pgroonga/pgroonga.github.io/overview/index.md

 # Overview

 PGroonga is a PostgreSQL extension.
-PGroonga provides a new index that uses [Groonga](http://groonga.org/).
+PGroonga provides a new index access method that uses [Groonga](http://groonga.org/).

 Groonga is an embeddable super fast full text search engine.
 It can be embedded into MySQL.
 [Mroonga](http://mroonga.org/) is a storage engine that is based on Groonga.
 Groonga can also work as standalone search engine.